 Default value False Description Specifies whether Ellucian is available as an import source in the Import Wizard.
 If enabled, you can create imports that read data directly from a specified Ellucian Banner system, using an Ellucian Ethos key.
 By default, this is disabled.
 The intent is that the setting is enabled as needed when a higher education client wants to import data from Ellucian.
 This setting is not returned when querying Axiom.SystemConfiguration.
-If you want to view and edit the setting, you can use the Axiom Software Manager.
+The Axiom Software Manager can be used to view and edit the setting.